 The birds include the ground horn bill, shoe bill stock.
 On a 3-hour stroll, wander aimlessly through the reserve’s various habitats, from Riverine forest to savannah woodland.
 Ground Hornbills, Warthogs, Uganda Kobs, Baboons, Black and White Colobus, and Vervet Monkeys are among the animals you can anticipate seeing.

 Take to Lake Albert’s mirror-like waters on a calm day to search for the coveted Shoebill Stork.
-This great experience is made even more spectacular by the boat ride across the lake and the stunning backdrop of the hazy blue mountains of the DRC, which are best viewed on the boundaries of the papyrus beds that mark where the Semuliki River enters Lake Albert.
-The Semuliki Safari Lodge offers the best boat safari, which is taken in the early morning.
+This great experience dazzles even more with a boat ride across the lake and the stunning backdrop of the hazy blue mountains of the DRC, which shine brightest along the boundaries of the papyrus beds where the Semuliki River meets Lake Albert.
+The Semuliki Safari Lodge provides the best boat safari, which guests enjoy in the early morning.

 A boat ride on Lake Albert is amazing with beautiful views, sounds of the birds heard from a distance, you can also see the waterfalls along the lake which provide a great picnic spot and various fishing villages far away.
 Therefore on your trip to Western Uganda do not miss out to do a boat ride on Lake Albert.